cmcrawford2/voter-data/README.md

 Once I had that data in Google cloud storage, I unzipped the file and extracted 351 text files, which represent the 351 cities and towns in Massachusetts.
 I used a python notebook to read the files and do the initial transformation into parquet files in the same Google cloud storage bucket.

+In BigQuery, I created two tables: the first was an external table and the second was a materialized table.